top of page

 I’m grateful to be in more creative spaces now, but that experience showed me just how suffocating certain realities can be.

 What happens when the relentless pressure to perform this "logic" causes us to miss something fundamental about our own existence?
-What if the very language we’re taught to use becomes a cage, preventing us from appreciating the sheer wonder of the world around us?
+What if the very language we’re taught becomes a cage, preventing us from appreciating the sheer wonder of the world around us?

 This isn't about fantasy or superstition.